iliassaoufi/E-learning-platform__React-JS/README.md

 - Creating a dashboard for Analytics and Reporting with Char.JS to track learner progress, analyze course effectiveness.
 - Working on track users' activities and interactions with the course's materials, providing insights into user behavior.

-The complete documentation is coming soon
+The complete documentation is coming soon...

 https://user-images.githubusercontent.com/71756594/235031970-72bcc656-81ef-41af-aaa3-56c9f524ceaa.mp4